jadebustos/ocp-science/hands-on-lab-script/amq-streams/README.md

 > ![TIP](../imgs/tip-icon.png) **TIP**: You should take note about the route, and the topic name because you will use them in the [Lab04: Machine Learning/Artificial Inteligence workloads](https://github.com/jadebustos/ocp-science/blob/master/hands-on-lab-script/applications/ml.md).

-## Send a picture to the previous topic
+## Send a picture to the topic

 We can send a picture to the previous created topic using the provided containerized client.
-In the example below, the _data_ directory is a host directory holding several pictures like _cat.jpg_
+In the example below, we used the containerized client to send to kafka a cat and a dog pictures.

 ```
-$ podman run -v ./data:/data --rm quay.io/rhte_2019/ocp-science-clients kafkaClient \
+$ podman run -it -v ./resources/pictures:/pictures:z quay.io/rhte_2019/ocp-science-clients bash

- -tls -brokers=rhte-cluster-kafka-rhte2019.apps.cluster-apps.sandbox45.examlple.com:443 \
+$ kafkaClient -tls -brokers=rhte-cluster-kafka-rhte2019.apps.cluster-apps.sandbox45.examlple.com:443 \
- -topic=rhte -insecure-skip-verify -file /data/cat.jpg
+-topic=rhte -insecure-skip-verify -file /pictures/cat.jpg

-$
+$ kafkaClient -tls -brokers=rhte-cluster-kafka-rhte2019.apps.cluster-apps.sandbox45.examlple.com:443 \
+ -topic=rhte -insecure-skip-verify -file /pictures/dog.jpg
 ```

-## Lab resources
+### Lab resources

-You can find all the resources to build the container [here](https://github.com/jadebustos/ocp-science/tree/master/hands-on-lab-script/intro/aio-client).
+You can find all the resources used to build the client container [here](https://github.com/jadebustos/ocp-science/tree/master/hands-on-lab-script/intro/aio-client).